integratedcomputersolutions/ics-sbom-libs/README.md

 This project contains libraries for working with SBoMs

 ### Installation
- Most users will want to use the [icsbom](https://github.com/integratedcomputersolutions/icsbom) application and not these libraries directly.
+ Most users will want to use [SBOMGuard](https://sbomguard.com) or [icsbom](https://github.com/integratedcomputersolutions/icsbom) and not these libraries directly.

  Package are on pypi `pip install ics-sbom-libs`